bugladen/NadekoBot/docs/Commands List.md

 Command and aliases | Description | Usage
 ----------------|--------------|-------
 `.addcustreact` `.acr` | Add a custom reaction with a trigger and a response.
 Running this command in server requires Administration permission.
 Running this command in DM is Bot Owner only and adds a new global custom reaction.
 Guide here: <http://nadekobot.readthedocs.io/en/1.0/Custom%20Reactions/>  | `.acr "hello" Hi there %user%`
-`.listcustreact` `.lcr` | Lists global or server custom reactions (15 commands per page).
-Running the command in DM will list global custom reactions, while running it in server will list that server's custom reactions.  | `.lcr 1`
+`.listcustreact` `.lcr` | Lists global or server custom reactions (20 commands per page).
+Running the command in DM will list global custom reactions, while running it in server will list that server's custom reactions.
+Specifying `all` argument instead of the number will DM you a text file with a list of all custom reactions.  | `.lcr 1` or `.lcr all`
+`.listcustreactg` `.lcrg` | Lists global or server custom reactions (20 commands per page) grouped by trigger, and show a number of responses for each.
+Running the command in DM will list global custom reactions, while running it in server will list that server's custom reactions.  | `.lcrg 1`
 `.showcustreact` `.scr` | Shows a custom reaction's response on a given ID.  | `.scr 1` `.delcustreact` `.dcr` | Deletes a custom reaction on a specific index.
 If ran in DM, it is bot owner only and deletes a global custom reaction.
 If ran in a server, it requires Administration priviledges and removes server custom reaction.  | `.dcr 5`